enkidevs/curriculum/web/html/tables/caption.md

 </table>
 ```

-> 💡 In the example above, the `<strong>` element is used to bring great importance to the "Name" and "Starting Date" tags.
-However, if you would only like to style these elements bold and not bring importance to them, you should replace it with the `style="font-weight:bold;"` CSS property.
-On the other hand, if you would only like to bring attention to them without high importance, you can use the `<b>` element.
+> 💡 In the example above, the `<b>` element is used to bring attention to the "Name" and "Starting Date" tags.

+If you'd like to only style the elements bold without bringing attention to them, you should replace it with the `style="font-weight:bold;"` CSS property.

 ![table-caption](https://img.enkipro.com/ec2e595bc8ee7beb5d9882c1ae15022e.png)